Table of Contents

 |Net Profit/Loss||7% Profit||14% Profit|

 Aggressive investing is like gambling; once you gain that big profit, but to gain a big profit, you will lose so many times that you will end up equaling both.
 Benjamin, in the book “The Intelligent Investor,” said that this is a fact that if you are taking less risk, you will get less reward.
-As you will start taking high stakes, you may get high rewards.
+As you will start taking high risks, you may get high rewards.

 Mr. Market Concept